AronTheB/SoupFlip/README.md

+# SoupFlip
-# SoupFlip is a basic PCB coin that has 2 leds (heads or tails) or in this version left paw and right paw.
+## SoupFlip is a basic PCB coin that has 2 leds (heads or tails) or in this version left paw and right paw.
 You can activate 1 randomly by pressing the button.
 It is powered by a 2023 coin cell
 made for Fallout

 ## PCB